 # Schedule transformations

-Under the Transform tab, you can specify a schedule that determines when and how often the transformation should run.
+On the Schedule and Run tab, you can specify a schedule that determines when and how often the transformation should run.

 Schedules are specified as cron expressions.
 For example,

 45 23 * * *will run the transformation at 23:45 (11:45 PM) every day.